Jack McNeela: Leader of IRA prisoners in Mountjoy Jail, hunger strike

 In February 1940, McNeela was elected O/C of the IRA prisoners in Mountjoy Jail.
 As O/C, McNeela requested that two IRA prisoners (Nicky Doherty of County Meath and John Dwyer) be transferred out of the criminal section of Mountjoy Jail to the republican area within the prison.
-McNeela's request was ignored and he and five other republican prisoners began a hunger strike - Tony D'Arcy, Tomás Mac Curtáin, (son of the late Lord Mayor of Cork Tomas Mac Curtain), Jack Plunkett of Dublin, (son of Count Plunkett and brother of Joseph Mary Plunkett), Tommy Grogan of Drogheda and Michael Traynor of Belfast, (later Secretary-General (Ard-Rúnaí) of Sinn Féin).
+After McNeela's request was ignored he and five other republican prisoners began a hunger strike - Tony D'Arcy, Tomás Mac Curtáin, (son of the late Lord Mayor of Cork Tomas Mac Curtain), Jack Plunkett of Dublin, (son of Count Plunkett and brother of Joseph Mary Plunkett), Tommy Grogan of Drogheda and Michael Traynor of Belfast, (later Secretary-General (Ard-Rúnaí) of Sinn Féin).
 Close to the annual commemoration of the Easter Rising of 1916, a letter of protest criticizing the government's policy towards the hunger strikers was published from relatives of participants in the Easter Rising and the Lord Mayor of Dublin Kathleen Clarke, the wife of Tom Clarke and sister of Edward Daly (both executed in the Easter Rising of 1916).

-Death
+Beating and Death

 After seven days of hunger strike the six strikers were told they would have to stand trial.
-The hunger strikers refused to go to trial and fought off attempts to bring them to court.
+The hunger strikers refused to go to trial and attempted to fight off attempts to bring them to court.
 McNeela, D'Arcy and Tom Grogan were very badly beaten.
-With no concessions from the Irish Free State government, McNeela died on 19 April 1940 after 55 days on hunger strike in the Military Wing of St Bricin's Military Hospital, Dublin.
-His friend, cell mate and fellow Irish republican Tony D'Arcy had died three days earlier (16 April 1940) after 52 days on hunger strike, aged 32.
+McNeela suffered a serious gash to the face, a broken cheek and several broken ribs.
+With no concessions from the Irish Free State government, McNeela died on 19 April 1940 after 55 days on hunger strike in the Military Wing of St Bricin's Military Hospital, Dublin, aged 26.
+His friend, cellmate and fellow hunger striker Tony D'Arcy had died three days earlier at the age of 32 (16 April 1940), after 52 days on hunger strike.
 D’Arcy was serving a three-month sentence for refusing to account for his movements or give his name and address when he was arrested.

-The IRA responded to the death of two of its officers with a attack on the seat of the Irish Government - Dublin Castle.
-In the early morning hours of 25 April 1940, a large land mine was detonated in the Lower Castle Yard which was housed the Detective Division (or Special Branch).
+The IRA responded to the death of two of its officers with an attack on the seat of the Irish Government - Dublin Castle.
+In the early morning hours of 25 April 1940, a large land mine was detonated in the Lower Castle Yard which housed the Detective Division (or Special Branch).
 Five Detectives reported injury and windows were blown out in the Chapel Royal and State Apartments.

-Jack "Sean" McNeela is commemorated on the republican plot, Leigue Cemetery, Ballina, County Mayo.
+Jack "Sean" McNeela is commemorated at the republican plot of Leigue Cemetery, Ballina, County Mayo.

 He was buried in his family plot in Claggan (St Fintany's) Graveyard, Ballycroy, Co Mayo.